-Let me also note that in MNCs, there is virtually no restriction on the sentential predicates, either; for example, the predicate can be stage (S)-level or individual (I)-level, or it can bear perfect/perfective or imperfective morphology, as shown in (49)-(50).
+Second, in MNCs, there is virtually no restriction on the sentential predicates.
+For example, the sentential predicate can be stage (S)-level or individual (I)-level, or it can bear perfect/perfective or imperfective morphology, as shown in (49)-(50).